 Soundflower is an open source kernel extension for MacOS, designed to create a virtual audio output device that can also act as an input.

-Initial support for the development and maintenance of Soundflower was provided by Cycling '74.
-In 2014, Cycling '74 passed stewardship of Soundflower to Rogue Amoeba, and we maintained a fork of the project.
-Unfortunately, we haven't had the time and resources to devote to improving the product.
+Initial development and maintenance of Soundflower was done by Cycling '74.
+In 2014, Cycling '74 passed stewardship of Soundflower to Rogue Amoeba, but we ultimately didn't have the time or resources to improve the product.

 Thankfully, at the end of 2015, Soundflower's original author Matt Ingalls picked up the baton.
 The project can now be found via this GitHub link.
 If you're looking to use Soundflower, that's the link to visit.

 If you've previously used Soundflower, or are simply looking for a reliable tool to route audio between applications on your Mac, you may be interested in Loopback.

 Loopback is a modern, fully-featured virtual audio device tool of our own.
 With a robust infrastructure and full support, it's the ideal tool to route audio between applications and more.